 That's why so many Alaskans are concerned about the D-2 lands issue.
-Under present legislative proposals, Congress could effectively lock up more than 40% of Alaska's land from any kind of resource development.
+Under present legislative proposals, Congress could effectively look up more than 40% of Alaska's land from any kind of resource development.

 What most Alaskans don't know is that Alaska's taxing policies could lock up the land just as well.
+Harsh and

-Harsh and discriminatory taxes are a clear signal to potential investors that Alaska may not be a good place to do business.
+Most Alaskans care about Alaska's discriminatory taxes are a clear signal to potential investors that Alaska may not be a good place to do business.